5.7 years of Backend Development and deployment experience.

 SonarQube

-yeah so I wanted to join gather AI because it's one of the growing company and I wanted to like I here in my current organization I am doing 30% of back-end and 70% of DevOps kind of things so I wanted to be in fully in DevOps field so this role and all the skill set is matching for my skill sets and I'm looking for that like yeah I am looking for the particular role which is I think this will be the that particular role which has all the skill sets I have so I wanted to join gather AI
+I wanted to join Gather AI because it's one of the growing companies.
+I'm currently in my current organization, doing 30% back-end and 70% DevOps work.
+I wanted to be fully in the DevOps field, so this role and all the skills it requires match my skills.
+I'm looking for a particular role that aligns with my skill set, and I think this one fits that description.
+I wanted to join Gather AI.

-So for keeping system secure, we need to apply authentication and authorization over it.
-So that based on you know, but so that you know, only authorized user can access that particular system.
-Also inside a system, based on the authorization, user can access particular component.
-This is the one way.
-Another way is we can, you know, provide a gateway or load balancer kind of thing or gateway in between so that it will be, you know, one layer between a system from external to internal.
-Also, we can, we can say, we can create, we can deploy a particular system into the HTTPS so that it will be, you know, whatever the communication between client and server will be encrypted.
-So we can use some encryption algorithms.
-And if that particular system is containerized system, then we can, you know, scan all the containers with, with the help of some DevSecOps tools like Tri-V, BlackDock, yeah, we can scan that particular container and then only we can, you know, deploy that particular container so that it will be vulnerability free system, you can say.
-Vulnerability scanning we can apply and all the different, different tools we can integrate in our existing CICD so that, you know, system will be, our system will be secure.
+So for keeping a system secure, we need to apply authentication and authorization over it.
+So that only authorized users can access that particular system.
+Also, inside a system, based on authorization, users can access particular components.
+This is one way.
+Another way is to provide a gateway or load balancer, or a gateway, in between, so that it will be one layer between a system and external access.
+We can also deploy a particular system into HTTPS so that communication between client and server will be encrypted.
+We can use some encryption algorithms.
+If that particular system is a containerized system, then we can scan all the containers with the help of some DevSecOps tools, like Tri-V and BlackDock, and then only deploy that particular container so that it will be a vulnerability-free system.
+Vulnerability scanning can be applied, and we can integrate all the different tools into our existing CICD so that our system will be secure.

-What are the challenges I faced when trying to autoscale Kubernetes clusters, VMs or EC2 instances horizontally?
-So, what we can say like, you know, like there are different factors or different challenges I faced like when adding scalability to virtual machine, particularly when scaling horizontally like I have, let me tell you first what is horizontal scaling, adding, you know, more VMs to the cluster.
-So in that case, you know, I faced multiple challenges like networking and load balancing like challenges, you know, ensuring the proper network operation and reliable load balancing across all the VMs.
+What are the challenges you faced when trying to autoscale Kubernetes clusters, VMs, or EC2 instances horizontally?
+So, there are different factors or challenges I faced when adding scalability to virtual machines, particularly when scaling horizontally, which involves adding more VMs to the cluster.
+In that case, I faced multiple challenges, including networking and load balancing challenges, ensuring proper network operation and reliable load balancing across all the VMs.
 This is one challenge I faced.
-Also, you know, in case of distributed data, we have faced some challenges like managing the data consistency between across multiple, you know, multiple VMs, especially when if, you know, stateful application is there.
-In that case, we face this challenge.
-Also there is another challenge we face in like in case of, you know, orchestration of that particular VM, we face the challenge like, you know, dynamically adding or removing that particular VM, the cluster requires, you know, automation or coordination.
-So, yeah, also like other challenge I faced like scaling bottleneck.
-That is also one challenge we face like horizontal scaling might not, you know, eliminate all the bottlenecks, particularly in a system components that cannot be scaled horizontally like VM and VM will scale, but yeah, like scaling bottleneck or performance and latency we can, we faced like, you know, distributing the workload across the multiple VMs can, you know, sometimes introduce overhead and latency.
-Yeah, autoscale challenge is also there like managing efficient autoscaling and scaling for this is can be tricky.
-Yeah.
+Also, in the case of distributed data, we faced challenges in managing data consistency between multiple VMs, especially when there's a stateful application involved.
+In that case, we faced this challenge.
+We also faced a challenge in the orchestration of the VMs, which involves dynamically adding or removing VMs from the cluster, requiring automation or coordination.
+Another challenge we faced is the scaling bottleneck.
+Horizontal scaling might not eliminate all bottlenecks, particularly in system components that cannot be scaled horizontally.
+Scaling bottleneck or performance and latency issues can be introduced when distributing the workload across multiple VMs, sometimes resulting in overhead and latency.
+Additionally, managing efficient autoscaling and scaling can be tricky.

-How do you manage DB changes that developers would want to deploy to production?
-So what we can say, managing, okay, managing changes that developers want to deploy to production is, you know, critical aspect of, you know, RDevOps.
-So we want to follow some, you know, CI, CD, or we can say this is typically managed through some changes management or continuous integration and continuous development pipelines along with, you know, other best practices also involved.
-So we, I will explain step by step, like we need to establish a change management process or like for that we can use, we can say, we can use a change request process via Jira or ServiceNow, then approval workflow, and then, then there will be kit or something like version control system, and then test changes in non-production environment, and then implement CI, CD pipeline.
-There will be, first it will be, you know, testing, test particular changes in non-production environment, then implement CI, CD for production, and again, that implementing CI, CD will involve some multiple things like CI, like CI part will, you know, automatically build and test the application whenever changes are committed.
-And in CD, it will, you know, automatically deploy changes to the stage and then production according to your, like, if stage is, environment is deployed on stage, particular request is for stage, then it will deploy for stage, then production.
-And also for deployment, we can use different, different strategies like BlueGreen, Canary, like mostly we are using BlueGreen strategy.
-So, in BlueGreen, what we can say, there will be two environments, identical environments, like, for example, this is live environment, and sometimes, for example, this is blue, this is green, and all the changes will be happen to the green first, blue first, and then all the traffic from green will be moved to blue, and now our blue is the latest environment, and after that, green will be updated.
+Managing DB changes that developers want to deploy to production is a critical aspect of RDevOps.
+So we want to follow some CI, CD, or we can say this is typically managed through some change management or continuous integration and continuous development pipelines along with other best practices also involved.
+So we need to establish a change management process, for that we can use a change request process via Jira or ServiceNow, then approval workflow, and then use a version control system, such as Git.
+Then we will test changes in a non-production environment, and then implement a CI, CD pipeline.
+First, we will test particular changes in a non-production environment.
+Then we will implement CI, CD for production.
+Implementing CI, CD will involve multiple things: the CI part will automatically build and test the application whenever changes are committed.
+The CD part will automatically deploy changes to a staging environment and then to production according to your request.
+For deployment, we can use different strategies like BlueGreen, Canary.
+We are mostly using the BlueGreen strategy.
+In BlueGreen, there will be two identical environments.
+For example, one is the live environment, and the other is blue or green.
+All the changes will happen to the green environment first, and then all the traffic from green will be moved to blue.
+Our blue environment will become the latest environment, and after that, the green environment will be updated.

-So, here in this example, if you see VPC security group IDs, over there they hard-coded that particular VPC security ID, which is potentially a security risk over here, we can't hard-code this type of things over here.
-Instead of that, what we can do, instead of directly hard-coding that particular ID inside the Terraform template, what we can do, we can store that particular ID inside VAR file or we can provide it through some of the, through HACCP or PORT or through any cloud native secret store like parameter store.
-Likewise, we can provide that particular value instead of providing here.
-Yeah, this is what I identified.
-Any other thing I, yeah, this is it.
+So, here in this example, if you see VPC security group IDs, over there they have hard-coded that particular VPC security group ID, which is potentially a security risk.
+We can't hard-code this type of thing.
+Instead of that, we can store that particular ID inside a VAR file or provide it through HACCP or PORT or through any cloud-native secret store like parameter store.
+Likewise, we can provide that particular value instead of hard-coding it.
+This is what I identified.
+Any other issues, I've found this one.

-Okay, now, so gdpr, okay, okay.
-So while deploying any application, we need to follow some of the, you know, standard compliances or we can say, standard compliances we use like we can't reveal any information which is, you know, sensitive or which is organization related information or we can say any information that will, you know, potentially expose some client or something, that kind of information we can't, you know, can't expose outside the organization.
-Also some of the secrets, some of the tokens, all those we will need to use either inside as an environment variable or we need to store that particular secrets inside some cloud native secret store or in case of Kubernetes, we need to store it as a Kubernetes object called secret, we can store over there, yeah, also like not revealing any client's information to the outside, that's one point, yeah, that's it.
+Okay, now, so GDPR, okay.
+So while deploying any application, we need to follow some standard compliances or standard compliance we use, like we can't reveal any information which is sensitive or organization-related information, or any information that will potentially expose a client or something.
+That kind of information we can't expose outside the organization.
+Also, some of the secrets, some of the tokens, all those we will need to use either inside as an environment variable or store that particular secret inside a cloud-native secret store or in case of Kubernetes, store it as a Kubernetes object called a secret.
+We can store it over there.
+Also, not revealing any client's information to the outside, that's one point.

-Describe your experience with setting up distributed email interface on platform like AWS SageMaker.
-Now, setting up distributed machine learning interface on platform like Enhance, you know, leveraging deploying on to the SageMaker.
-Enhance, you know, leveraging cloud infrastructure to train large model or we can say our database across multiple instances.
-So, I will explain step by step breakdown of you know process of based on you know my experience with AWS SageMaker.
-So, first will be like what we will do like AWS SageMaker, you know, provides managed platform to build, train and deploy you know machine learning model.
-When it comes to distributed learning, SageMaker enables you to train models, scale horizontally or use built-in algorithm.
-There will be some built-in algorithm like our frameworks there in TensorFlow, PyTorch.
-So, let's discuss about the steps like steps to you know set up that email interface on AWS SageMaker.
-First, we need to create SageMaker.
-There will be one concept called Notebook.
-First, we need to create that.
-That notebook has you know computation logic like for the you know or you can say computation logic to run particular model or execute particular model.
-And then we need to prepare data for distributed training and choose this.
-We need to choose particular distributed training approach.
-And then we need to you know set a job.
-There will be jobs.
-Jobs will decide which algorithm to use and all.
-You know this is how and we can optimize that for distributed training.
+I have experience with setting up a distributed email interface on a platform like AWS SageMaker.
+Now, setting up a distributed machine learning interface on a platform like Enhance, leveraging deploying on to SageMaker, Enhance leverages cloud infrastructure to train large models or our database across multiple instances.
+So, I will explain the step-by-step breakdown of the process based on my experience with AWS SageMaker.
+So, first, we will discuss what AWS SageMaker provides, which is a managed platform to build, train, and deploy machine learning models.
+When it comes to distributed learning, SageMaker enables us to train models, scale horizontally, or use built-in algorithms.
+There are some built-in algorithms like those in TensorFlow and PyTorch.
+So, let's discuss the steps to set up a distributed machine learning interface on AWS SageMaker.
+First, we need to create a SageMaker environment.
+There is a concept called a Notebook.
+First, we need to create that Notebook, which has computation logic to run a particular model or execute a particular model.
+Then, we need to prepare data for distributed training and choose a particular distributed training approach.
+We need to set a job, which will decide which algorithm to use and all.
+This is how we can optimize it for distributed training.